NREL/AESD/04-api.md

 ### FilterIntersection {#AesdRecords.FilterIntersection}

 Set intersection of filtering expressions.
-A record satisfies this expression if it satisfies all of `filter_expressions`.
+A record satisfies this expression if it satisfies all `filter_expressions`.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |